-PCI Express expansion slots (3)

-Expand your Mac Pro by installing up to three Peripheral Component Interconnect (PCI) Express cards in the covered slots labeled 2, 3, and 4.

-|□| DVI display ports

-Connect displays that use a Digital Visual Interface (DVI) connector to the DVI display ports.
+PCI Express expansion slots (3) Expand your Mac Pro by installing up to three Peripheral Component Interconnect (PCI) Express cards in the covered slots labeled 2, 3, and 4.
+DVI display ports Connect displays that use a Digital Visual Interface (DVI) connector to the DVI display ports.
 Connect an Apple display, such as the 20-, 23-, or 30-inch Apple Cinema Display, to either port.
-For full resolution, connect the 30-inch Apple Cinema HD Display to port 1.
-You can also connect displays that use a video graphics array (VGA) connector with the Apple DVI to VGA Display Adapter that came with your Mac Pro.

-Optical digital audio in and out ports

-Connect to decks, receivers, digital instruments, and 5.1 surround-sound speaker systems using standard TOSLINK cables or fiber-optic cables with a 3.5 mm plastic or nylon optical plug.
+You can also connect displays that use a video graphics array (VGA) connector using the Apple DVI to VGA Display Adapter that came with your Mac Pro.
+Optical digital audio in and audio out ports Connect to decks, receivers, digital instruments, and 5.1 surround-sound speaker systems using standard TOSLINK cables or fiber-optic cables with a 3.5 mm plastic or nylon optical plug.
 You can transfer stereo or encoded 5.1 audio using the S/PDIF (Sony/Philips Digital Interface) protocol and TOSLINK cables.

-Analog audio line-in port

-Connect self-powered microphones, MP3 and CD players, and other devices with analog capability.

-(a))) Analog audio line-out port

-Connect self-powered analog speakers and other devices with analog output capability.
+101 Analog audio line-in port Connect self-powered microphones, MP3 and CD players, and other devices with analog capability. ∢))) Analog audio line-out port Connect self-powered analog speakers and other devices with analog capability.